Support groups are a chance to meet with other people who may have similar experiences to you so that you can provide each other with mutual support.

 The Peer Support Group and the Family and Friends group in SHEFFIELD are on the first Tuesday of the month from 7.00-8.30 pm.
 All groups are at our building in Sheffield.
 You do not need to book or make a referral to come to the support group - just come along.
 If you are attending for the first time then the facilitators will be around to introduce themselves and explain more about the group so please feel free to come a little earlier for a cuppa and a chat.

-The dates for 2017 in Sheffield are as follows:
+The dates in Sheffield are as follows:

 In the group, you can share your experiences, or just listen.
 You are under no obligation to say anything, unless you want to, but the atmosphere is warm and supportive and it is easy to join in.